kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 However, if the option `requirePassword` is set to true, this plugin will refuse to update credentials unless either the currently valid password is also provided, or the change is performed via the `security` controller.

-To provide the password parameter, add it at the root level of the provided JSON payload.
+To provide the password parameter, add a `currentPassword` argument in the request body of the request.

-Example:
+Example (non-HTTP protocol):

 ```js
 {